How I simplified and unified a misaligned Text Lecture experience to support a major content merger.

-I turned fragmented Text Lectures into a clear, consistent experience, fixing readability, layout, and progression issues after the Circus Street merger.
+I turned fragmented Text Lectures into a clear, consistent experience, fixing readability, layout, and progression issues after Cloud Academy and Circus Street merger under QA's brand.

 My role on the project: